 User data is extremely valuable, and can be used for many things from owning markets to mobilizing masses.

 You should be aware, however, of the fact that when you do clear your browsing history, cookies and cache, it will upset the fluent and smooth user experience of browsing:

-Find out what cookies a website is setting by performing a free scan: Scan website
+Find out what tracking cookies your website is setting by using our scanning technology for free scan.

-Our audit scans up to five pages of a website, and sends a free report on all of the cookies and other tracking technologies in use on these pages.
+Our free audit scans up to five subpages of a website and sends a free report on all of the cookies and other tracking technologies in use on these pages.

-There exists different software that you can add on to your prefered browser for disabling tracking cookies.
+Yes, there exists different software that you can add on to your preferred browser for disabling tracking cookies.